 The Bank actively seeks to limit large exposures.
 A large exposure is defined as an exposure to a group of connected clients that is 10% or more of the Bank's total capital base.
 The exposure is evaluated both before and after application of eligible credit risk mitigating effects according to FME rules.2 When assessing the exposure, both on-balance sheet items and off-balance sheet items from all types of financial instruments are included.

-The Bank has internal criteria that define connections between clients in line with Icelandic law3, where groups of connected clients are defined.
+The Bank has internal criteria that define connections between clients in line with Icelandic law3 and EBA guidelines4, where groups of connected clients are defined.

-At year-end 2018, the Bank had four large exposures amounting to 44% of its capital base.
-No large exposure is above the maximum 25% single large exposure limit set by the law.
+At year-end 2019, the Bank had no large exposures which is a reduction from year-end 2018 when the Bank had four large exposures amounting to 44% of its capital base.